University of Technology Sydney

 Assessment

-Assessment task 1: Pant - Patternmaking and Construction
+Assessment task 1: Pant and Shirt - Patternmaking

 Intent:

-This assessment task introduces students to methods of patternmaking with a focus on pants.
-Students will learn new terminology and build on prior learning to construct both patterns and sample garments.
+This assessment task introduces students to methods of patternmaking with a focus on pants and shirts.
+Students will learn new terminology and build on prior learning to create patterns for pants and shirts, and toiles for these garments.

 In-class progress is taken into consideration for this assessment.
 It involves students demonstrating weekly attendance, time management by undertaking preparatory activities, weekly progression in class and responding to feedback.